China Southern Airlines says four executives under anti-graft probe

-BEIJING (Reuters) - China Southern Airlines (600029.SS)(1055.HK) said it reported four middle-ranking executives to authorities after an internal audit uncovered irregularities as China steps up its anti-corruption campaign.
+BEIJING, Dec 2 (Reuters) - China Southern Airlines said it reported four middle-ranking executives to authorities after an internal audit uncovered irregularities as China steps up its anti-corruption campaign.

 A spokesman for China’s biggest airline by fleet size declined to identify the executives, now under investigation by the police.
 The spokesman told Reuters on Monday he couldn’t comment on the nature of the irregularities.